You are currently viewing Rediscovering Kas Pathar today in 2025

 2014- The Maharashtra Tourism Development Corporation (MTDC) worked with the locals to introduce the concept of homestays.

-2015- Discussions on civil issues, resulting in the establishment of an Information Centre, medical centre, and basic transport infrastructure.
+2015- Discussions on civil issues, resulting in the establishment of an Information Centre, a medical centre, and basic transport infrastructure.

 2016 -A joint management forest committee was formed, consisting of representatives from four member villages and a Forest Division office bearer from Satara.

-2017-Online booking became mandatory in 2017, with a limit of 3,000 visitors per day.
+In 2017, online booking became mandatory in 2017, with a limit of 3,000 visitors per day.

 2018- Measures were taken to prevent damage caused by cattle trampling, including the installation of fences, which were later removed in 2022 due to technical issues.